- The most kid-friendly resorts on the Strip are Excalibur, Luxor, and Circus Circus.

 Lastly, Discovering King Tut’s Tomb will provide your family the chance to trace Howard Carter’s footsteps as he uncovers the tomb of the Boy King.

 While the resort is somewhat rundown and has seen better days, your kids are likely to still have a blast.
-Notably, STRAT is a short Uber ride away and the thrill rides atop the SkyPod tower are both a blast, and relatively cheap.

 Related: Do your kids love nature?
 Check out these popular outdoor activities near Las Vegas -There are an impressive number of opportunities to hike, explore the desert, and enjoy watersports nearby!